-An optional external data SRAM can be used with the ATmega128.
+An optional external data SRAM can be used with the ATmega64.
 This SRAM will occupy an area in the remaining address locations in the 64K address space.
 This area starts at the address following the internal SRAM.
-The Register file, I/O, Extended I/O and Internal SRAM uses the occupies the lowest 4352 bytes in normal mode, and the lowest 4096 bytes in the ATmega103 compatibility mode (Extended I/O not present), so when using 64KB (65536 bytes) of External Memory, 61184 Bytes of External Memory are available in normal mode, and 61440 Bytes in ATmega103 compatibility mode.
-See "External Memory Interface" on page 24 for details on how to take advantage of the external memory map.
+The Register file, I/O, Extended I/O and Internal SRAM occupy the lowest 4352 bytes in normal mode, and the lowest 4096 bytes in the ATmega103 compatibility mode (Extended I/O not present), so when using 64KB (65536 bytes) of External Memory, 61184 Bytes of External Memory are available in normal mode, and 61440 Bytes in ATmega103 compatibility mode.
+See "External Memory Interface" on page 23 for details on how to take advantage of the external memory map.